hujhax/austin-improv-wiki/IScream Sandwich.md

 ## Summary
 The troupe hosts a weekly improv show, *[[The Triple Scoop]]*, on Saturday nights at 10pm.

+They perform a modified Harold, with a much looser structure.

 ## More Information
 * [http://www.facebook.com/iScreamSandwich The troupe's facebook page.]